-Since 2005, Pay It Forward Fund (PIFF) has paid up to $1,500 (max) in essential living expenses, such as housing, food, utilities, phone, transportation and medical bills to assist patients in need while undergoing current treatment for breast cancer.
-PIFF collaborates with providers, nurse liaisons, and social services, growing their access to serve seven breast cancer treatment centers in a six-county area in the Twin Cities urban and west metro suburban, and adjacent rural communities.
-Professionals at each site refer eligible patients to their confidential application.
-In 2014, PIFF granted nearly $250,000 to meet urgent financial needs for 190 recipients (average award = $1,313).
-To date, PIFF has paid out over $1.4 million to assist 1,185 patients with breast cancer.
-For three years, PIFF has measured program efficiency & effectiveness through two surveys.
-Since 2011, 174 former recipients have responded with positive median ratings of 6 out of 7 for program satisfaction, stress reduction (financial, personal, and family), and overall impact on recovery.
-Moreover, in a long-term follow-up, 55% of their 122 respondents confirmed that their “pay it forward” model inspired their decision to help fellow patients after recovery, through personal services (visits, rides, meals, childcare, massage), volunteer work, or fundraising.
-Surveys reveal that PIFF funding relieves recipients' short-term financial threats and grows a broader treatment support community for future breast cancer patients.
+Since 2005, Pay It Forward Fund (PIFF) has paid up to $1,500 (max) in essential living expenses (housing, utilities, transportation, phone, food, & medical bills) to assist patients with breast cancer in current treatment & struggling financially.
+Providers, nurse liaisons, & social services refer eligible patients from 9 breast cancer treatment centers: 2 urban, 4 suburban, & 3 rural, where access & needs are often most challenging.
+In 2015, PIFF paid over $217K in bills to support 193 recipients (average award = $1,128).
+To date, PIFF has paid out over $1.6 million to assist 1,378 patients with breast cancer.
+Since 2011, PIFF has measured program efficiency & effectiveness: 174 former recipients rate a positive of 6 out of 7 for program satisfaction, stress reduction (financial, personal, & family), and overall impact on recovery.
+PIFF funding relieves recipients' short-term financial threats and grows a broader treatment support community for future breast cancer patients.

 Southside Community Health Services, Inc., Minneapolis, MN.

-Program Title: Southside Breast Health Education and Breast Cancer Screening Program.
+Program Title: Southside Breast Cancer Outreach and Screening Program.

 West Side Community Health Services, St. Paul, MN.